Jihad: Classical

+However, there is a dispute amongst scholars regarding whether Ibn Taymiyya actually wrote the 'Qāʿidah mukhtaṣarah fī qitāl al-kuffār wa muhādanatuhum wa taḥrīm qatlahum li mujarrad kufrihim' treatise.

 As important as jihad was, it is not considered one of the "pillars of Islam".
 According to one scholar (Majid Khadduri, this is because the five pillars are individual obligations, but jihad is a "collective obligation" of the Muslim community meant to be carried out by the Islamic state.
 This was the belief of "all jurists, with almost no exception", but did not apply to defense of the Muslim community from a sudden attack, in which case jihad was an "individual obligation" of all believers, including women and children.

 Scholars had previously claimed it was the responsibility of a centralized government to organize jihad.
 But this changed as the authority of the Abbasid caliph weakened.
 Al-Mawardi allowed local governors to wage jihad on the caliph's behalf.
 This decentralization of jihad became especially pressing after the Crusades.
 Ali ibn Tahir al-Sulami argued that all Muslims were responsible for waging wars of self-defense.
 Al-Sulami encouraged Muslim rulers from distant lands to assist Muslims who were under attack.

 Classical Shia doctrine maintained defensive jihad was always permissible, but offensive jihad required the presence of the Imam.
 An exception to this, during medieval times, was when the first Fatimid caliph Abdallah al-Mahdi Billah claimed to be the representative of the Imam and claimed the right to launch offensive jihad.

 After the Mongol invasions, Shia scholar Muhaqqiq al-Hilli claimed that defensive war was not just permissible but praiseworthy, even obligatory.
 If a Muslim could not take part in the defense then he should, at least, send material support.
 This remained the case even if the Muslims were ruled by an unjust ruler.